Smoke forces Hawaii Airlines Airbus to make emergency landing

 Hawaiian Airlines Flight 47, an Airbus A321neo flying from Oakland, California, was about 20 minutes away from its scheduled noon landing in Honolulu when an emergency was declared, officials said.

-There was no official explanation of the cause of the incident but Hawaii News Now, citing an airline spokesman, said online that a seal on the left engine failed and leaked oil onto hot engine parts.
+A seal on the left engine failed and leaked oil onto hot engine parts and the air conditioning system, the company said in an online statement early on Friday.

-A representative of the airline was not immediately available to Reuters early Friday.
+A representative of the airline was not immediately available to Reuters to elaborate.

 After touching down, the plane deployed its slides for the 191 passengers and crew to escape, officials said.